pbrucla/cyber-instancer/README.md

 Do NOT share this, or else an attacker will be able to login as whomever they wish!

+- `admin_team_id`: UUID of admin account.
+Decode a login token to get an account's UUID, and then set the UUID here.
+- `redis`: connection information for redis
+- `postgres`: connection information for postgres
+- `in_cluster`: set if in cluster.
+If not, will use `k3s.yaml` file to authenticate with cluster
+- `redis_resync_interval`: How often to sync between active clusters and the local cache, deleting instances as necessary.
+- `dev`: Enables some developer options.
+Do not enable in production
+- `url`: URL to the instancer.
+- `challenge_host`: IP or hostname that points to the kube cluster.
+Usually same as `url` but without http(s)

+### k3s.yaml

-- `k3s.yaml`: If running this app outside of the kubernetes cluster, copy kubernetes authentication config into this file.
+- If running this app outside of the kubernetes cluster, copy kubernetes authentication config into this file.
 For k3s, this file can be found at `/etc/rancher/k3s/k3s.yaml`, and modify `clusters[0].cluster.server` or similar to be the actual remote ip address and not `127.0.0.1`.

 ## Kubernetes Setup